techidaily/site-buynow-info/source/_posts/lenovo-ideapad-130s-assessment-restricted-performance-yet-impressive-functionality.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1977004/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+Lifewire / Andrew Hayward

+ Lastly, UNIGINE’s Heaven Benchmark hit 162 degrees internally and 109 degrees externally on the Razer Blade 15 alone, and dropped to 154 degrees internally and 105 degrees externally when using the C302\.
+All told, this lightweight and affordable pad delivered solid cooling power that helped cut down on both the internal and external temperature of the laptop while under significant stress.

+ Depending on test, the results were roughly comparable to or better than more expensive cooling pads, like the Kootek Laptop Cooling Pad and Thermaltake Massive TM, which have some added features onboard.
+It’s also pretty quiet in use—certainly quieter than the Razer Blade 15’s own internal fans.

 ## Price: It’s very affordable

  At $30, this is one of the most affordable laptop cooling pads on the market right now.
 While results varied across multiple tests and games/apps, the C302 was pretty well in line with some of the pricier options I tested.
 It feels a little flimsy and doesn’t have any premium features, but the C302 is a very good entry-level option.